paolobln/gtm-template-tawkto-widget/README.md

 ## Features

 -   Automatically loads the Tawk.to script on your website.
--   Allows you to track when the script has loaded successfully or failed to load.
+-   Allows you to track when the script has loaded successfully or failed to load pushind events into the dataLayer.
 -   Option to enable debug mode for logging messages to the console.

 ## Change Log